james-schwartzkopf/blue-shot/README.md

 with sub-pixel rendering.
 However when I got the Edge driver running on my local environment (after much effort), I got a completely different set of incorrect images and failed tests.

-Given the news that Microsoft is abandoning the current EdgeHTML engine for Chromes Blink engine, I am reluctant to put in the effort to fix this.
+Given the news that Microsoft is abandoning the current EdgeHTML engine for the Chromes Blink engine, I am reluctant to put in the effort to fix this.
 I willing to accept pull request, especially if they solve the issue in all environments.

 * https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/#b3uKRwXkzflsRJzV.97